 You will find customers’ reviews from the previous version attributed to the new version, there are mixed descriptions, mixed pictures, etc. The links given here lead to the new version on Amazon, but even there you will see mixed pictures of the old and new version.

-This is a top loading pack with a classic fixed lid and a collar with a drawcord closure, and a compression strap on top of it so you can use it to cinch the load or to fix a rope if you carry it here.
+This is a top-loading pack with a classic fixed lid and a collar with a drawcord closure, and a compression strap on top of it so you can use it to cinch the load or to fix a rope if you carry it here.
 The Talon 33 pack comes in two sizes, S/M and M/L, see more in the specifications below.
 The pack weighs only 2 pounds, but it is designed to carry up to 30 pounds of weight.

 Other features include Osprey’s Stow-on-the-Go trekking pole attachment system, which includes a loop on the left side and a bungee tie-off on the left shoulder strap.
 Here you can attach the poles on the fly when you need free hands for any other activity, or when you temporarily walk over a flat terrain where poles are not needed.

-This pack has an external hydration sleeve behind the harness, shown in the picture below, a nice feature which allows for an easy access to the water bladder.
+This pack has an external hydration sleeve behind the harness, shown in the picture below, a nice feature that allows for an easy access to the water bladder.
 It is equipped with a clip on the top to attach the bladder.

 As you see from the pictures above, this is the biggest change here.
 The torso length is adjustable as in the previous version, all you have to do is to break the Velcro connection behind the back panel and to slide the harness up or down.
 After that press the harness back to re-engage the hook and loop connections.